Ladzi031/ladzi031/README.md

 <h3 align="left">Hi 👋!
 My name is Ladzani Fabian Bengane.
-I'm currently on a path to being fullstack web developer. based in Gauteng,South Africa</h3>
+I'm currently on a path to being a fullstack web developer.
+Based in Gauteng,South Africa.</h3>

 ###